ContractAutomataProject/CARE_Example/README.md

 The user of the client service will interact at console with the client service, and will indicate which choice has to be made.

 Finally, the executable class <tt>AppComposition.java</tt> is used for testing this example.

+### Video Tutorial

+A video tutorial is available at this link https://youtu.be/--FbqHrINek  showing how to run the CompositionService example and the Alice and Bob example.
+The executable jars of both examples have been released in this page.